ghrgriner/german-idiom-freq/README.md

 The final file to run is [post\_process.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/post_process.py).
-This takes as input a third input file and merges these fields onto the file or counts obtained from `count_regexes.py` to generate the final output file.
+This takes as input a third input file and merges these fields onto the file or counts obtained from `run_wp2022_counts.py` to generate the final output file.
 Various diagnostics are performed and listings created. see the docstring of the file for details.

-This third input file has the columns:
+This third input file of idioms has the columns:
 - **headword**: From first input file
 - **n_manual**: [Manually corrected](#Manual-Correction-of-Frequency) count
 - **n_manual_cmt**: Manual correction comment